GireeshPG/Server-Performance-Stats/README.md

 ```

 This project is a lightweight server monitoring utility built using standard Linux commands, making it compatible with most Linux distributions without requiring additional dependencies.
+This project is part of roadmap.sh DevOps projects.